Using Reports

 Create – saves the report set definition.

-To create a new report set using the dialog:
+To create a new report set:

 -